-Boris Johnson fires broadside at Theresa May as Tory conference begins
+Boris Johnson attacks Theresa May's 'deranged' Brexit plan as Conservative Party conference begins

 -

-Boris Johnson fires broadside at Theresa May as Tory conference begins
+Boris Johnson attacks Theresa May's 'deranged' Brexit plan as Conservative Party conference begins

 Boris Johnson has lobbed a political hand grenade at Theresa May as the Tory conference begins, branding her Brexit plan "deranged" and "preposterous".